MarkovMedia/strapi-plugin-geometry-fields/README.md

 Indexing

-Instead of WKT, you can also send GeoJSON to the api with an array of features if you create a custom controller.
+Instead of WKT, you can also send GeoJSON to the API with an array of features if you create a custom controller.
 You can do something like this: ...

 Geojson as input

 ## Todo